asuradev99/CP2-Group-project/README.md

 Esolangs are "esoteric programming languages", specifically designed to be hard or wierd to program in to challenge the user's programming abilities.
 Some examples of esolangs can be found here: https://esolangs.org/wiki/Main_Page

 ### Videogame
-A simple RPG Monkey Type game
+A simple RPG type game.